plan-systems/design-docs/proof-of-correctness.md

 ## Channel Epochs

-- In an append-only storage environment, the mechanism that gives rise to mutable access controls centers around a channel's latest `ChannelEpoch`.
+- Under an append-only storage model, the mechanism that gives rise to mutable access controls centers around a channel's latest `ChannelEpoch`.
 - In a procedure known as [issuing a new channel epoch](#Issuing-a-New-Channel-Epoch), the owner of channel **𝘾𝒉** posts a `ChannelEpoch` revision to **𝘾𝒉** in order to:
     - customize permissions on **𝘾𝒉**, _or_
     - designate a different parent ACC for **𝘾𝒉**.